Be the director of your own career with one of the nation’s best Master’s in Film degrees.

 - Documentary Techniques

 - Narrative Techniques

 Northwestern's Studio 22 is a student-run production company.
 They produce around 10 films each year with financial support from many class A celebrities and alumni.
 U.S. News & World Report ranks Northwestern 11th among all national universities.

 Chapman University is a Christian school located in Orange, California.
 It is affiliated with the Disciples of Christ Christian Church and maintains those commitments in its curriculums and campus life.
 Chapman is organized into ten schools and colleges, including the Dodge College of Film and Media Arts.
+Features

 The Dodge College of Film and Media Arts at Chapman University offers the more ways to study film than any other school on our list.
 The college boasts nearly 10 film programs, including both MFAs and MAs as well as joint degrees in film and law or business.
 However you spend your time at Chapman, you will graduate ready for a career in: